Science we support

 Recent investment highlights

-Clinical Pharmacology and Therapeutics: MRC have recently renewed investment in the North West England Clinical Pharmacology and Therapeutics Fellowship Scheme delivered through the MRC Centre for Drug Safety Science [link], Liverpool.
-Recruitment to the scheme is currently open.
+Clinical Pharmacology and Therapeutics: MRC have recently renewed investment in the North West England Clinical Pharmacology and Therapeutics Fellowship Scheme delivered through the MRC Centre for Drug Safety Science, Liverpool.

 High throughput science: In 2013/14 the MRC invested £6.5m to support high throughput science (e.g. genomics or proteomics) or imaging analyses to enrich major MRC investments in cohort studies, human tissue resources and animal model collections.